Effect-TS/docgen/.changeset/silly-insects-draw.md

 - Rename Markdown module to Printer and update related imports
 - Remove Option usage in Domain
 - Remove NamedDoc class and update Domain model constructors
+- Add support for @see JSDoc tag in function documentation